LIHI Certificate #142 – Lowell Hydroelectric Project – Merrimack River, MA

 |FERC No.||P-2790 issued 1983, expires 2023|

-April 17, 2018 – The 30-day appeal window closed for the preliminary certification decision of the Lowell Hydroelectric Project closed on April 11th, 2018 with no appeals to the decision received.
+April 17, 2018 The 30-day appeal window closed for the preliminary certification decision of the Lowell Hydroelectric Project closed on April 11th, 2018 with no appeals to the decision received.
 The decision is therefore final and the Lowell Hydroelectric Project is LIHI Certificate #142.
 The Certificate term will be August 23, 2017 – August 22, 2022.
+The certificate includes the following conditions:

 September 22, 2017 – On August 25, 2017, the Low Impact Hydropower Institute (LIHI) received a complete application from Enel Green Power North America, Inc. for the Low Impact Certification of the Lowell Hydroelectric Project, FERC No. 2790, located on the Merrimack River in Massachusetts.